-As more people seek natural remedies for their symptoms, the popularity of CBD continues to grow.
-There is high reward and low risk associated with this all-natural compound, so people are using it more throughout their daily routine.
+As more people seek natural remedies to improve their health and wellness, the popularity of CBD continues to grow.
+There is high reward and low risk associated with this beneficial compound, so people are using it more throughout their daily routine.
 While there are few CBD side effects, it is important to know how the compound may make you feel.

 Potential CBD Side Effects

 Of the few CBD side effects, you may find them non-threatening or even potentially beneficial.
-For example, some people report that CBD causes excessive drowsiness, while others take CBD specifically to combat the symptoms of insomnia.
+For example, some people report that CBD causes excessive drowsiness, while others take CBD specifically to help get a good night's rest.
 CBD affects everyone differently, so you may experience certain side effects depending on your body’s reaction:

 Some people report feeling extremely tired when taking CBD which may not be a bad thing.
 One benefit is its ability to provide deeper, more restful sleep.
 If it’s your first time taking CBD, we recommend taking it at home and before bed to see how it affects you.

 CBD may cause cottonmouth in some users.
 The increased levels of cannabinoids - like CBD – impact your Endocannabinoid System’s mouth receptors and may stop saliva secretion.
 For some customers, High Potency CBD Oil may lead to a burning sensation in the back of the throat after swallowing.
 However, this CBD side effect can easily be reversed by staying hydrated with water or juice.

 Many people use CBD to alleviate stress because the compound reduces your body’s stress response by lowering heart rate and blood pressure.
 If you experience low blood pressure or take blood pressure medication, be sure to consult with your doctor before adding CBD to your routine.

 - Changes in Weight or Appetite

 You may experience an increase or decrease in appetite and a subsequent shift in weight when using CBD regularly.
 However, these CBD side effects are much milder than those of its sister cannabinoid, THC.